Thank you for reading our post, please rate this article at the end.

 Yes, fishing is an activity that brings joy to millions.
 It is a pastime that transcends borders, cultures, and ages.
 But does it qualify as a sport?

 Does it hold its own when pitted against the likes of soccer, basketball, or tennis?
 To label fishing as a sport, we must first dissect what it means to be a sport.
 Physical exertion, skill, competition – these are the cornerstones upon which the citadel of sports is built.
-Is it not true then that fishing too demands skill?
+Is it not true, then, that fishing too demands skill?

 Is there not a competition between man and beast when one wrestles with the mighty sports fish of the deep?